Bubbles kick off primordial black holes to form more binaries

 where $\gamma$ is the usual efficiency factor for the total mass within a Hubble volume to eventually collapse into the PBH at formation time, that is, $m_\mathrm{PBH} = \gamma M_H = \frac{1}{2G}\gamma H^{-1}_\mathrm{PBH}$.
 Therefore, the ratio

 depicts how far a PBH can move ever since its formation, and we have absorbed all the model dependency into a dimensionless parameter $\Gamma$.

 Finally, the modified probability of PBH binary formation can be measured due to the change in the decoupling region with respect to the static case as detailed in the Supplemental Material~\cite{footnote} for a general $\Gamma$ value.
-Let us illustrate with a typical example of PBHs formed around the electroweak scale at $a_\mathrm{PBH}/a_\mathrm{eq}\simeq 10^{-12}$ that later encounter with vacuum bubbles from a QCD-like FOPT at $a_\mathrm{PT}/a_\mathrm{eq}\simeq 10^{-8}$, then the typical value of the above dimensionless parameter reads $\Gamma\sim O(1)$ for the usual efficiency factor of PBH formation $\gamma = 0.2$ and a typical PBH velocity $a_{\mathrm{PT}} v = 0.3$.
+Let us illustrate with a typical example of PBHs formed around the electroweak scale at $a_\mathrm{PBH}/a_\mathrm{eq}\simeq 10^{-12}$ that later encounter with vacuum bubbles from a QCD-like FOPT at $a_\mathrm{PT}/a_\mathrm{eq}\simeq 10^{-8}$, then the typical value of the above dimensionless parameter reads $\Gamma\sim O(1)$ for the usual efficiency factor of PBH formation $\gamma = 0.2$ \cite{Carr:1975qj, Carr:2009jm} and a typical PBH velocity $a_{\mathrm{PT}} v = 0.3$.
 Taking $\Gamma=1$ in specific, the ratio of the modified probability $P$ with respect to the static one $P_0$ is given by

+These three situations are related to the PBHs' relative velocity and abundance, see Supplemental Material~\cite{footnote} for details.
+For a fixed relative velocity, less PBH abundance leads to a larger enhancement in the PBH binary formation probability.
 The ratios $P/P_0$ for general values of $\Gamma$ are shown in Fig.~\ref{fig: P by P0}, which always manifests an enhancement $P/P_0>1$ unless $\Gamma\to 0$ in the limit $v=0$ that recovers the static case $P=P_0$.
 This enhancement reaches its maximum at a lower limit of PBH fraction, and the maximal enhancement is preferred for an earlier PBH formation time and a relatively later occurrence of the FOPT.
 This enhancement can be understood physically as below: Consider two neighboring PBHs initially separated by a comoving distance $x$.
 If the static condition~\eqref{eq: decouple condition} is satisfied, they will simply form a binary at $t_\mathrm{eq}$ as expected.
 If not, it is still possible for them to form a binary in virtue of the velocities gained from the passing bubble walls.
-Therefore, the possibility of forming binary systems will always be enhanced as well as the modified PBH merger rate obtained from multiplying with this enhanced PBH binary formation rate, leading to stronger constraints on PBH abundances in cold dark matter $f_\mathrm{PBH}^{(\mathrm{CDM})}\equiv f\Omega_\mathrm{m}/\Omega_\mathrm{CDM}$ as shown in Fig.~\ref{fig: Merger Rate} for stellar-mass PBHs as candidates of LIGO-Virgo events.
+Therefore, the probability of forming binary systems will always be enhanced as well as the modified PBH merger rate obtained from multiplying with this enhanced PBH binary formation rate, leading to stronger constraints on PBH abundances in cold dark matter $f_\mathrm{PBH}^{(\mathrm{CDM})}\equiv f\Omega_\mathrm{m}/\Omega_\mathrm{CDM}$ as shown in Fig.~\ref{fig: Merger Rate} for stellar-mass PBHs as candidates of LIGO-Virgo events.

 \textit{\textbf{Conclusions and discussions.}---} We have numerically simulated for the first time the collisions between scalar bubble walls and dynamically co-evolving PBHs with full numerical relativity.
 The collisions with PBHs from vacuum bubble walls passing by bring about several far-reaching phenomena of wide interest, including PBH mass and momentum growth as well as high-frequency GWs from cusps produced at the onset of wall-hole collisions with GW amplitudes comparable to that from pure bubble wall collisions.